 Did you know?

-Stoke –on-Trent is one of only a 12 Opportunity Areas in the country where funding is being assigned to address the issue of social mobility.
-As a school within an Opportunity Area, we have a responsibility to work hard to raise aspirations and broaden the horizons of the children in our care.
-There are National initiatives that support this work such as The Careers and Enterprise Company and we will be working on gaining a Quality Award that assess our career work against the national best practice framework Gatsby Benchmark.
+In 2019, Stoke –on-Trent was one of only a 12 Opportunity Areas in the country where funding was assigned to address the issue of social mobility.
+As a school within an Opportunity Area, we had and still have the responsibility to work hard to raise aspirations and broaden the horizons of the children in our care.
+There are National initiatives that support this work such as The Careers and Enterprise Company.
+In 2019-2020 we worked hard on gaining a Quality Award that assess our career work against the national best practice framework Gatsby Benchmark.

 What are we doing?

-At St Thomas Aquinas, we now have a Career Lead (Mrs Bekalo) and Assistant Career Lead (Miss Coxon).
+At St Thomas Aquinas, we continue to have a Career Lead (Mrs Moorhouse) and Assistant Career Lead (Miss Coxon).
 We are not providing careers advice to the children.
 Our career programme is called “My Future” and together we aim to:

 - Excite and motivate children about their learning by linking and embedding in the curriculum strong connections between education and the world of work.